Skip to main content

 Freeways have several lanes in each direction and speeds are higher than on other roads.
 Traffic on freeways usually moves more efficiently because access is controlled, there are few sharp curves, no railroad crossings, and no traffic signals.

 Drive at a steady speed; you will have less need to change lanes.
-Weaving through traffic increases the risk of a crash and seldom saves time.
+Weaving through traffic increases the risk of a collision and seldom saves time.
 Try to keep pace with traffic on the road, but do not be lured into exceeding the posted speed to stay with the flow of traffic.
 If you drive at a speed below the flow of traffic, you must use the right lane.
 Watch for traffic trying to enter the freeway and adjust your speed to permit a safe, smooth merge.

 There are times when freeway traffic slows.
 Be alert for any hint that traffic on the freeway ahead is not moving at a normal pace.
 If you spot traffic slowing ahead, lightly tap your brake pedal several times to alert drivers behind you.